KHU-VLL/DEVIAS/README.md

 ## Training
 The instruction for training is in [TRAIN.md](docs/TRAIN.md).
-We also provide the model checkpoints of our DEVIAS trained on UCF-101 and Kinetics-400, and the scene model trained on Places-365 used to generate pseudo scene label.
-[Drive](https://drive.google.com/drive/folders/1khvhRQ3rDHEm9k8Q5EXxHulU-1HrLzUu?usp=drive_link)
+We also provide the checkpoints of our DEVIAS trained on UCF-101 and Kinetics-400, and the scene model trained on Places-365 used to generate pseudo scene label.
+Please see the [Drive](https://drive.google.com/drive/folders/1khvhRQ3rDHEm9k8Q5EXxHulU-1HrLzUu?usp=drive_link)

 ## Evaluation
 We evaluate DEVIAS based on **action** and **scene** recognition performances across both **seen** and **unseen** action-scene combination scenarios.